Bilateral Relations

 Foreign Office Consultation

 A Protocol on Foreign Office Consultations (FOC) was signed in August 1995.
-So far 11 FOCs have been held, alternately in Tallinn and New Delhi.
-The 11th FOC was held in Tallinn on 25 November 2021, with Mrs Reenat Sandhu, Secretary (West) and Mr. Rein Tammsaar, Under Secretary for Political Affairs as co-chairs.
-The 12th FOC shall take place in New Delhi on 12 April, 2023.
+Since the first FOC in September 2001 in Tallinn, so far 12 FOCs have been held, alternately in Tallinn and New Delhi.
+The 12th FOC was held in in New Delhi on 12 April, 2023 with Shri Sanjay Verma, Secretary (West) and Ms. Kyllike Sillate-Elling, Undersecretary (Political Affairs) as co-chairs.

 Bilateral Agreements